We’re Not in an AI Bubble. We’re Watching Big Tech Finally Spend Its Cash.

 None of this means AI is a sure thing.
 It means the structure of this moment is different from 2008 — and that matters for how we think about systemic risk.

 Founders: The infrastructure buildout creates opportunity.
 The companies spending $320B need software, services, and tooling.
 That’s a procurement cycle, not a bubble pop.
-Build for the builders.
+Build for the builders — but understand that the companies buying are looking for things that help them process data at scale, because humans don’t scale and AI isn’t deterministic enough yet.
+The gap between those two realities is where the opportunity lives.

 Investors: Watch capex efficiency, not hype cycles.
 The question isn’t “will AI work?” — it’s “what’s the return on this infrastructure at scale?”
 The winners aren’t necessarily the model makers; they might be the picks-and-shovels players.